If you are moving away from home to attend university, you may choose to live on campus in residence or in off-campus housing.

 You can apply for a spot in a residence at most Ontario universities.
 Many universities offer guaranteed residence for first-year students.
 Applications may vary by institution but usually include a short personality profile, your preference for residence style and any accommodations you need.

 Some universities also offer graduate residences for upper-year students and housing for families.
-This section lists examples of different styles of residences.

 On Campus Residence